 - Twitter is big and fast, so it’s important to tweet the same post multiple times.
 I usually tweet my latest blog post 3 times a day and in between I tweet some older posts and other bloggers’ posts.
 I use a free scheduling tool called Buffer which is easy to use, and allows you to pick the correct image (which doesn’t always happen automatically).
 I also use a free site called copromote which allows you to retweet other people’s posts for credits that go towards others retweeting yours… genius.

 - Facebook is tough.
 To make your page and start publishing is easy, especially if you’re already familiar with the platform.
 However, gaining ‘likes’ for your page is tough, and what’s worse, Facebook doesn’t show everyone that does like your page your content.
-In fact, Facebook slowly reduces the ‘reach’ it gives your page as time goes on, meaning less and less people see your post… why?
-Because you can pay them to ‘boost’ your post… sigh.
-I personally don’t pay, and there are some things you can do to improve your reach.
+In fact, unless you get off to a good start, Facebook slowly reduces the ‘reach’ it gives your page as time goes on, meaning less and less people see your post… why?
+Because Facebook wants to keep its members happy, so it’s likes to show them popular posts.
+Unless of course you pay to ‘boost’ your post… but again this is only worth it if you’ve nailed the right audience.
 Getting interaction (likes, comments, shares) on your Facebook post in the first few hours is key.
 This triggers the reach to broaden because it is flagged as a popular post.
-So either recruit family and friends to like and comment, or join a blogging Facebook group for ‘like for like’ threads.
-Yes Facebook, we worked around your irritating algorithm…
+You can recruit family and friends to like and comment, or join a blogging Facebook group for ‘like for like’ threads.
+However, the random mix of people liking your stuff can cause confusion in the Facebook algorithm, meaning your page is not suggested to the right audience.
+If you really want to explode your page, I highly recommend Rachel Miller’s Facebook Growth Strategies… the free group is my absolute favorite and the paid course is the bomb!

 - Pinterest is where 70% of Twin Pickle traffic comes from.
 This is most likely because I spent a lot of time at the end of last year perfecting my profile and joining many group boards.
 I also use boardbooster.com to automatically pin for me throughout the day.
 It’s a subscription but they have a good free trail to get a feel for it.
 Board Booster allows me to pin what I like to secret boards, so the site can spread the pinning out over the allocated time.
 The key to Pinterest is to pin a lot (50+ pins a day), so being organized about it is crucial.
 You can pin the same pin to multiple boards, but don’t do it all at once, spread your pinning out, and pin other people’s content too.
 Make your account a business account (this is easy and free) and activate ‘rich pins’.
 This, along with a high rate of pinning will trigger Pinterest to start increasing the visibility of your pins to others.
 Pins need to be long in shape and pretty – I use canvas.com to make mine – it’s free.
 I have a whole post on Pinterest Group Boards… they are key!